CCurl/c3/README.md

 # c3 - A minimal stack-based VM written in C.

 ## What is c3?
-- c3 is a stack-based VM whose "CPU" does not have alot of opcodes.
+- c3 is a stack-based VM whose "Virtual CPU" does not have alot of opcodes.
-- Since c3 is stack-based, it is very well suited to a Forth-like environment.
+- c3's opcodes implement many of the Forth primitives.
-- c3 is a toolkit to create any environment the programmer desires.
+- c3 supports IEEE 754 double-precision (64-bit) floating point numbers.
 - c3 provides 10 "virtual registers", r0 thru r9.
   - Each register has 6 operations.
 - c3 provides 10 temporary words, T0 thru T9.